brugal/wolfcamql/README-wolfcam.txt

       System fonts are added for Windows users.
 These are the same MS fonts listed above.
 This can be enabled/disabled with r_defaultSystemFontFallbacks.

       GNU Unifonts are used as the final fallbacks.
 This can be enabled/disabled with r_defaultUnifontFallbakcs.

+  - to enter unicode characters into the console type 'x' plus the hex value and then press 'ctrl + tab' or 'ctrl + keypad_insert'.

 * cg_qlFontScaling  [1: like ql, use alternate ql font when text becomes small, 2: always use 24 point ql font (old behavior)]